-Bavarian premier calls for summit on Covid-19 curbs before Christmas
+Bavarian premier calls for summit on COVID-19 curbs before Christmas

-BERLIN: German Chancellor Angela Merkel and state leaders should meet before Christmas to discuss tighter measures to curb the spread of the coronavirus, the premier of the southern state of Bavaria said today.
+BERLIN, Dec 7 (Reuters) - German Chancellor Angela Merkel and state leaders should meet before Christmas to discuss tighter measures to curb the spread of the coronavirus, the premier of the southern state of Bavaria said on Monday.

-Bavaria, which has so far recorded Germany’s highest death toll from the virus, announced yesterday that it would impose a tougher lockdown and Markus Soeder told ARD television the current national measures remained insufficient.
+Bavaria, which has so far recorded Germany's highest death toll from the virus, announced on Sunday that it would impose a tougher lockdown and Markus Soeder told ARD television the current national measures remained insufficient.

 "I am sure we will meet again before Christmas, because one thing is still clear: the current system alone is not enough," Soeder said.